 - WiFi Passwords and Policies.
 Do you have good password protection for your WiFi connections?
 Do you have a separate WiFi account for company guests?

 - Penetration Testing.
 Have you considered conducting cybersecurity penetration testing to protect your business from hackers by identifying any vulnerabilities in your computer networks?

 - Client Information Storage.
 Do you have a clear policy in place for the longterm storage of client information?
 Are you encrypting any financial, legal, or medical information, as is often designated by law?

 - Document Security.
 Are filing cabinets properly locked and secured?
 Are there cable locks on your business computers?

 Your Website as an Asset

 - Web Hosting.
-Many business owners fail to consider that their website is a major business asset.
+Many business owners fail to consider the fact their website is a major business asset.
 Making sure your website is secure, updated, and supported by a quality web hosting provider, is an important of protecting the integrity of your business.
-If you run an e-commerce business, it is your responsibility to ensure the proper protection of your customers’ credit card or payment details.
+If you run an e-commerce business, it’s your responsibility to ensure the proper protection of your customers’ credit card or payment details.

 Regular Security Audits and Training

 Finally, and perhaps most importantly, do you conduct regular security audits and employee trainings to ensure the safety of your business assets?
 Your employees can often be the weakest link in your security strategy, especially newly hired staff members, who may not have been present for prior company-wide trainings.
 Be sure that your hiring process includes proper security training for all personnel.
 If you’d like to schedule a security training, please let us know, and we can create a customized session for your team.